dmaysteinman/First-Homework/README.md

 Still working on combining redundant CSS lines.
 Hmm.

 So, just to reiterate, when you change the correct file and link the correct files together, it is a lot easier.
 Kind of like how swimming with floaties is easier than swimming with an anvil.

+Added reset.css which means I have to (get to) tinker with the fonts and sizes